 Zuzana Žilková, an experienced practitioner in pro-social behavioral change, will present key concepts and practices that will support you in standing strong in kindness, even in the face of very unkind behaviors.

-This webinar is for you:
+This workshop is for you:

 - If you err on the side of being kind…